Carlos-Augusto/claim-verifier/README.md

 - `cd` into the repo
 - `npm install` to install the application's dependencies
 - `npm start` to start the application

+## Ideas to add

+- A scheduler to query for not yet anchored data claims until found.
+- Manage app from tray app.